 Families can talk about the characters in Hohokum.
 How are they like real-life people and animals?
 What purpose do they serve in the game?

-Make up stories for each of the levels.
+Can you make up stories for each of the levels?
 What might actually be happening?

 - Platforms: PlayStation 4, PlayStation 3, PlayStation Vita, Windows

 - Pricing structure: Paid ($9.99)

 - Publisher: Sony Computer Entertainment